Haleshot/AI-ML-DL-NLP-CV/README.md

 # AI-ML Repository

 This repository contains various programs related to Artificial Intelligence (AI) and Machine Learning (ML).
-Each program focuses on different aspects of AI and ML techniques and provides a practical implementation.
+Each program focuses on different aspects/approches of AI and ML techniques and provides a practical implementation.

 | Serial Number | Program Title                                   | Description                                          | Tools Used                                     | Repository Link                                                                                                 |
 |---------------|-------------------------------------------------|------------------------------------------------------|------------------------------------------------|----------------------------------------------------------------------------------------------------------------|